civican/legisinfo/44-1/bills/C-26/bill_text.md

 ### Section 20

-  **(1)** The Governor in Council may, by order, direct any designated operator or class of operators to comply with any measure set out in the direction for the purpose of protecting a critical cyber system.
+  **(1)** The Governor in Council may, by order, direct any designated operator or class of operators to comply with any measure set out in the direction for the purpose of protecting a critical cyber system, **if the Governor in Council believes on reasonable grounds that it is necessary to make the order for that purpose**.

   **(2)** The Governor in Council may, by order, amend or revoke a direction in whole or in part.

+  **(2.1)** Before making an order under subsection (1), the Governor in Council must consider

+    its operational impacts on affected designated operators;

+    its impact on public safety of Canadians;

+    its financial impacts on affected designated operators;

+    its impact on the delivery of vital services and vital systems to consumers; and

+    any other factor that the Governor in Council considers to be relevant.

   **(3)** Every designated operator that is subject to a direction must comply with it.

+  **(4)** The Minister must, within 90 days after an order is made under subsection (1), notify the National Security and Intelligence Committee of Parliamentarians and the National Security and Intelligence Review Agency of the making of the order.

+  **(5)** For greater certainty, despite subsection (1), the Governor in Council is not permitted to order any designated operator or class of operators to intercept a private communication or a radio-based telephone communication, as those terms are defined in section 183 of the `Criminal Code`.

 ### Section 21